egmontmika/egmontmika.com/content/blog/three-steps-to-overcome-worrying.md

 - Then, do whatever is possible for you to avoid whatever it is you fear.
 - Finally, focus on a better and higher goal and trust God that there will be a solution, in case things get worse.

 Jesus said, Do not worry!
 Seek first God’s kingdom!
 He sternly commanded his disciples not to fear and not to worry.
-Instead, he prompted them to first prioritise God's kingdom.
+Instead, he prompted them to prioritize God's kingdom.

 Worrying is worthless.
 It doesn't change anything for the better.